The just Command Runner is an Neat Tool

 - It’s common to see

-is to describe how some target is built.
-But since people will often want to run tasks (e.g. run tests withmake test
+makeused with a bunch of.PHONY:targets.
+The point of amakeis to describe how some target is built.
+But since people will often want to run tasks (e.g. run tests withmake test), a ‘phony’ target is a task where the target isn’t a file that gets built.- Compared to “use

-has some nice quality of life features.- e.g. with
+makewith a bunch of.PHONYtargets”,justhas some nice quality of life features.- e.g. with

-, you don’t have to indent the definitions using Tabs. - e.g.
+just, you don’t have to indent the definitions using Tabs. - e.g.

-can list the targets in itsjustfile
+justcan list the targets in itsjustfile.

 - e.g. with